October 2020

 Secure cluster connectivity lets you launch clusters in which all nodes have only private IP addresses, providing enhanced security.
 You can enable secure cluster connectivity for new workspaces.
 If you have workspaces with public IPs that you would like to migrate, you should create new workspaces enabled for secure cluster connectivity and migrate your resources to the new workspaces.
 Contact your Azure or Databricks account team for details.

-For more information, see Secure cluster connectivity.
+For more information, see Enable secure cluster connectivity.

 SCIM API improvement: $ref field response